 The adoption fees alone do not cover our costs and we conduct fund raisers and solicit donations to ensure that every one of our dogs who needs help and care receives it.

 In an effort to make the best possible match between you and a dog, we ask that you take the time to fill out our comprehensive questionnaire and expect to spend time discussing it before the adoption is complete.

 NOTE: We will not accept applications from people under the age of 18.
 Applications must be submitted by the person adopting the dogs.
 We will not adopt dog to third parties or to be given as gifts.

-To request an application, please click here:
+To complete an application, please click here

 Giving Up a Bernese Mountain Dog

 Toll-free Rescue Hotline - To be used only regarding the relinquishing of a Berner: 1-877-4BMDCNV (1-877-426-3268)